Mollie Tibbetts' Case Attracted Viral Media Attention. Here Are The Cases of 5 Missing Women Of Color You Should Know About.

 While the exact number of missing people in the United States can be difficult to determine precisely because of the method of categorization used by the National Crime Information Center, some statistics do make clear that missing persons cases are actually not rare at all.
 And of the 650,000 cases opened last year, about 2.5% involved suspected abductions — about 45 a day.

 What also isn’t rare?
-The overwhelming national attention Tibbetts’ case is receiving compared to that of other missing women — particularly women of color.
+The overwhelming national attention Tibbetts’ case received compared to that of other missing women — particularly women of color.
 Research has shown that missing white children and women receive vastly more media attention than missing people of color, something we are continually seeing play out on mainstream American news programs.